Nad Narimani

-Nad Narimani (born April 14, 1987) is an English mixed martial artist.
-He was the formal Cage Warriors Fighting Championship featherweight champion and he competed in the Featherweight division of the Ultimate Fighting Championship.
+Nad Narimani (born 14 April 1987) is an English mixed martial artist.
+He was the former Cage Warriors Fighting Championship featherweight champion and he competed in the Featherweight division of the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Narimani started his professional mma career in 2011 and he won the Cage Warriors Fighting Championship featherweight championship against Paddy Pimblett in April 2017 with a record of 10-2 period he signed with the UFC.